ALASdoo/wedoqa_com/content/home/experience.md

 +++

 Our company's services include Quality Assurance, QA lead, Project Management, and Project Management Consulting.

 We are flexible with using any standard or custom methodology, depending on the type of the project - like Agile, Scrumm, and Traditional.
 We will ensure to maximize the use of resources and time.
 Our team is adaptable to the needs of the clients, thus, to any issue tracking system.
-Some of the task managers we expertise in are Jira, Trac, Team Foundation Server, Asana, Basecamp, Unfuddle, Assembla, Bugzilla, Mantis, Lighthouse, ActiveColab, Fogbugz, etc. Check our business domain:
+Check our business domain: